-There are many different types and styles of accommodation along the Camino de Santiago, ranging from hostels to guest houses and luxurious paradores.
+There are many different types and styles of Camino de Santiago accommodation along the Camino de Santiago, ranging from hostels (Albergues) to Guesthouses (Casa Rurales) and luxurious Paradores (luxury hotels).

 To help you plan your Camino trip, we look at the different Camino de Santiago accommodation options so you can decide which ones are the best for you.

-There is a good network of albergues (hostels) along the Camino de Santiago, particularly along the most popular route such as the French Way or Camino Frances.
-The classic Camino albergues are public, run by ‘hospitaleros’ (Camino volunteers) and they can’t be booked in advance.
-Beds in dorms are allocated on a first come firs served basis.
-You will need to have your passport stamped, as part of the ‘check in’ process and walkers always take priority over other pilgrims (ie. on horse back or bike pilgrims).
+There is a good network of Albergues (hostels) along the Camino de Santiago, particularly along the most popular route such as the French Way or Camino Frances.
+The classic Camino Albergues are public, run by ‘Hospitaleros’ (Camino volunteers) and they can’t be booked in advance.
+Beds in dorms are allocated on a first-come-first-served basis.
+You will need to have your passport stamped, as part of the ‘check-in’ process and walkers always take priority over other pilgrims (ie. on horseback or bike pilgrims).

-In some towns, particularly along the most popular Camino routes such as the French Way and the Portuguese Way, you will also find privately-run hostels with a similar set up: beds in dorms at low prices.
+In some towns, particularly along the most popular Camino routes such as the Camino Frances and the Camino Portugues Way, you will also find privately-run hostels with a similar setup: beds in dorms at low prices.

-Bigger Camino towns and cities will have a good range of hotels of all styles and sizes, from 3 star to 4 and 5 star rated properties.
+Bigger Camino towns and cities will have a good range of hotels of all styles and sizes, from 3 stars to 4 and 5 stars rated properties.

-They are generally farm houses, manor houses and restored homesteads located in rural settings; they generally offer home-cooking using local or even home-grown produce.
-We work with many casas rurales along the different Camino de Santiago routes and we arrange for our clients to be picked up from the trail.
+They are generally farmhouses, manor houses, and restored homesteads located in rural settings; they generally offer home-cooking using local or even home-grown produce.
+We work with many Casas Rurales along the different Camino de Santiago routes and we arrange for our clients to be picked up from the trail.